dianneadelgado/ai-powered-purchase-order-processing-platform/README.md

 ## Overview

-The system automatically monitors incoming documents, extracts structured information using OCR and a local LLM, validates the extracted data, notifies reviewers when issues are detected, and exports approved records into business systems.
+The system automatically monitors incoming purchase orders, invoices, and business documents, extracts structured information using OCR and a local LLM, validates the extracted data against business rules, routes exceptions for human review, and exports approved records into ERP systems for downstream accounting, procurement, and financial operations.
 ---

 ## Business Problem